an11ty/template/README.md

 # An11ty Template

-This is the default template used by [An11ty](https://www.npmjs.com/package/an11ty).
+This is the default template recommended by [An11ty](https://www.npmjs.com/package/an11ty).

 The behaviour of `an11ty` is to overwrite template files with your files, instead of merging them.
-This default site has a lot of functionality packed in, and you can extend it in many ways without needing to overwrite files.
+That can be a bit of a hassle if you aren't careful, so this default site has a lot of functionality packed in that you can extend it in many ways without needing to overwrite files.

 ## Extending `.eleventy.js`